nashirk5/interview-questions-answers/README.md

 ```

 ### Q 16.
 How do you share data between components?

+**1. Input/Output Binding:** You can pass data from a parent component to a child component using input bindings (@Input decorator) and receive data back from the child using output bindings (@Output decorator with EventEmitter).

+**2. Service:** You can create a service and inject it into the components that need to share data.
+The service acts as a central place to store and manage the shared data.

+**3. RxJS Observables/Subjects:** You can use RxJS Observables or Subjects to create a data stream that multiple components can subscribe to.
+This allows for more complex scenarios like bi-directional communication and handling asynchronous data.

 ### Q 17.
 What are ng-template, ng-container, and ng-content?